cmu-sei/causal-lair/doc/getting_started.md

 - Permissions to run a Docker container and any other supporting tools
 - Local copies of datasets to use with the AIR tool

-### Model:
+### Model (if AIR analysis is intended for existing model):
-- Should be an AI/ML model (e.g., classifier) that operates on structured or tabular data, relying on numerical, categorical, or time-series features, rather than unstructured data such as images, audio, or natural language text
+- be an AI/ML model (e.g., classifier) that operates on structured or tabular data, relying on numerical, categorical, or time-series features, rather than unstructured data such as images, audio, or natural language text
 - Should have a single outcome variable that the classifier is predicting.
 This could be something like mission success, threat assessment, component failure, etc.
 - Should be run against multiple scenarios to predict outcome above.
 For example, does location affect mission success, does operating system affect threat assessment, does weather affect component failure, etc.
 - Should be compatible with use in an R environment and be able to utilize a predict() function – **OR** - allow the user to predict output given user-defined input to predict Average Treatment Effect (ATE)